SITE MENU

 The Oban War & Peace Museum is in the old Oban Times building, near the Regent Hotel and the North Pier.
 Open daily from March to November.
 Admission free.
 Tel: 01631 570007.

 How about a trip to the Oban Chocolate Factory?
-They have a new cafe, shop and factory down on the Corran Esplanade just past the War & Peace Museum - tel: 01631 566099.
-Open daily from Easter to late September.
-Closed Sundays and Mondays in winter.
+They have a cafe, shop and factory down on the Corran Esplanade just past the War & Peace Museum - tel: 01631 566099.
+Open daily from Easter to late September (closed on Sundays in the winter).
 Closed throughout January.

 Not far from there is The Gem Box which is an amazing treasure trove of jewellery and precious stones.